 And the busy bush pilots, of course.
 No one goes anywhere without them!

 Words alone cannot paint an accurate picture of ANWR hiking and rafting.

-Instead, take a peek at the 19 million acres (about the size of South Carolina) that make up this region.
+Instead, imagine 19 million acres (about the size of South Carolina).

-You can immediately understand why travelling by river is the most efficient way to see this vast back country.
+You can immediately understand why traveling by river is the most efficient way to see this vast back country.

 And here's the good news: You can take your pick of many mighty rivers, with names that are fun to chant as you paddle your raft past the towering mountains of their origins.

 Try a few on for size: